Frequently Asked Questions

 Is your seafood wild?

-Yes, all our seafiid is wild and caught in the pristine waters of Alaska, and then processed locally in our own facility.
+Yes!
+All of our seafood is wild-caught from the pristine waters of Southeast Alaska, and processed locally in our facility.
 It is illegal to farm fish within the state of Alaska.

 Is your salmon organic?